VSTOPIA/JS-Live-API/README.md

 A series of tutorials and examples for controlling Ableton Live with JavaScript through Max for Live.

+> Attribution: This repository adapts and redistributes tutorial content by Adam Murray under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
+Original series: https://adammurray.link/max-for-live/js-in-live/ — Changes have been made.
+This project is not endorsed by Adam Murray or Cycling '74.

 ## Overview

 This repository contains code examples and tutorials for programming Ableton Live using JavaScript via Max for Live.
 The series is designed for developers who own Ableton Live 9 Suite and are comfortable with JavaScript programming.